 Nonemergency Medical Transportation Services (NEMT) - Minnesota Department of Human Services

-NEMT provides Medical Assistance (MA) members with the safe, appropriate and cost-effective mode of transportation to get to and from nonemergency medical service appointments.
-Members can arrange NEMT as one-way or round trips.
-Medical necessity determines which of the following types or levels of transport and ancillary services the member is certified to receive for transport to and from covered medical services: - Local county or tribal agency-administered NEMT includes: - Private automobiles - Volunteer drivers - Bus, taxicab or dial-a-ride, light rail or other commercial carriers State-administered NEMT services; transport services for members unable to use county or tribal-administered NEMT includes: - Ramp or lift equipped (wheelchair, scooter) - Protected - Stretcher transports
+NEMT provides Medical Assistance (MA) members with a safe, appropriate, and cost-effective mode of transportation to get to and from non-emergency medical service appointments.
+Members can arrange NEMT for one-way or round trips.
+Medical necessity determines the following types or levels of transport and ancillary services the member is certified to receive for transport to and from covered medical services.
+Visit website to find the phone number for health plans that offer NEMT services at https://mn.gov/dhs/people-we-serve/adults/health-care/health-care-programs/contact-us/health-plan-contacts.jsp.
+Health insurance providers that provide NEMT services: - Blue Plus - Health Partners - Hennepin Health - Itasca Medical Care - IMCare - Medica - PrimeWest Health - South Country Health Alliance - UCare - United Healthcare - MN Local county or tribal agency-administered NEMT includes: - Private automobiles - Volunteer drivers - Bus, taxicab, dial-a-ride, light rail, or other commercial carriers State-administered NEMT services; transport services for members unable to use county or tribal-administered NEMT include: - Ramp or lift equipped (wheelchair, scooter) - Protected - Stretcher transports

 Categories